casper-network/ceps/text/0056-sequence-number-panorama.md

 What matters to the protocol's logic is not the graph itself but the partial order it defines:
 If `u → v → w` that means the creator of `u` must also have known about `w`, even if `u` doesn't directly cite `w`.
-We write `u > v` if `v` is reachable from `u` by following any number of arrows.
+We write `v < u` if `v` is reachable from `u` by following any number of arrows.

+A non-faulty validator always attests to their own previous units, so their units are totally ordered:
+For all `u`, `v` by the same non-faulty validator, either `u < v` or `v < u` or `v = u`.
+So they are uniquely defined by their _sequence number_:
+If Alice is honest, her units can be enumerated `a0 < a1 < a2 < …`.

-In particular, the actual message `u` that gets sent over the wire does not need to _directly_ cite every `v < u`.
+The actual message `u` that gets sent over the wire does not need to _directly_ cite every `v < u`.
-In the current implementation, `u` contains a _panorama_, which is a list containing for each (non-faulty) validator the hash of the latest `v < u` created by that validator.
+In the current implementation, `u` contains a _panorama_, which is a list containing for each non-faulty validator the hash of the latest `v < u` created by that validator.

-We propose replacing the hash with the _sequence number_ instead, i.e. the number of earlier units by the same validator.
+We propose replacing the hash with the sequence number:
-If Alice has created units `a0`, `a1` and `a2` so far, and Bob wants to cite `a2`, instead of its hash, he will now write `2` in the panorama of his unit.
+If Bob wants to cite `a2`, instead of its hash, he will now write `2` in the panorama of his unit.

 In the presence of equivocations the sequence number does not always uniquely specify a unit.
 So whenever we cannot reconstruct the hash-based panorama, we fall back to requesting it from the sender.